-- 3.1 Unless full, effective abatement plant is in use, incoming scrap metal shall be clean (i.e. free from significant amounts of contamination such as dirt, foreign material, oily residues, paint or other organic materials with the exception of the additives listed in clause 3.4) and a system shall be in place to ensure that only clean scrap is melted. - 3.2 Evidence shall be provided to the operator that the necessary assessment and selection system for scrap metal is in place, including the staff who have been trained to operate it. - 3.3 If contaminated feedstock is used, the details shall be kept and recorded in accordance with clause 2.11. - 3.4 The following additives only may be added to the melt: Ferro-chrome, ferro-silicon, ferro-manganese, graphite, nickel and magnesium.
+- 3.1 Unless full, effective abatement plant is in use, incoming scrap metal shall be clean (i.e. free from significant amounts of contamination such as dirt, foreign material, oily residues, paint or other organic materials with the exception of the additives listed in clause 3.4) and a system shall be in place to ensure that only clean scrap is melted. - 3.2 Evidence shall be provided to the operator that the necessary assessment and selection system for scrap metal is in place, including the staff who have been trained to operate it. - 3.3 If contaminated feedstock is used, the details shall be kept and recorded in accordance with clause 2.11. - 3.4 The following additives only may be added to the melt: Ferro-chrome, ferro-silicon, ferro-manganese, graphite, nickel and magnesium. - 3.5 Knockout of casts shall take place only within the confines of the building. - 3.6 Deleted - 3.7 All dusty or potentially dusty materials shall be stored in silos, in covered containers, sheeted or kept wet to minimise wind whipping.
+Used bag filters serving the extraction units in the area marked PMA2 on the attached plan marked PPC/028/A when removed shall be stored in sealed bags or containers whilst awaiting disposal. - 3.8 Internal transport of dusty materials shall be carried out so as to prevent or minimise air-borne dust emissions.

-- 3.5 Knockout of casts shall take place only within the confines of the building. - 3.6 The wet arrester water scrubber marked PMA1 on the attached plan marked PPC/028/B shall be maintained in efficient working order and shall be checked for correct functioning each day prior to sand recovery operations.
-In the event of a mechanical breakdown of the wet arrester water scrubber (PMA1) sand recovery shall not take place until sufficient repairs have been undertaken to allow capture of particulates, or an alternative capture method employed suitable for complying with clause BLAH (particulate matter emission limit clause). - 3.7 All dusty or potentially dusty materials shall be stored in silos, in covered containers, sheeted or kept wet to minimise wind whipping.
-Used bag filters serving the extraction units in the area marked PMA2 on the attached plan marked PPC/028/B when removed shall be stored in sealed bags or containers whilst awaiting disposal. - 3.8 Internal transport of dusty materials shall be carried out so as to prevent or minimise air-borne dust emissions. - 3.9 Any spillage or accumulation that is likely to be entrained or wind whipped outside of the building or takes place external to the building shall be cleared up promptly using vacuum or wet suppression methods.
+- 3.9 Any spillage or accumulation that is likely to be entrained or wind whipped outside of the building or takes place external to the building shall be cleared up promptly using vacuum or wet suppression methods.
 Dry sweeping of dusty materials shall not be used. - 3.10 External surfaces of the process building, ancillary plant and open yards and storage areas shall be inspected at least annually and cleaned if necessary to prevent the accumulation of dusty material in circumstances where the dust may become wind entrained.
 Particular attention shall be paid to roofs, guttering, roadways, external storage areas and yards.
 Cleaning operations shall be carried out by methods which minimise emissions of particulate matter to air.
 Dry sweeping of dusty deposits is not permitted. - 3.11 The use of binder chemicals shall be minimised as far as possible.
 Records shall be kept of the necessary binder addition in accordance with clause 2.11.